Aluminium bronze foundry in France

 Photo de robot 5 axes

-A high-end Copper alloy for your components
+A high-performance copper alloy for your component

 Aluminium-Bronze offers excellent long-term stability and resistance to stress corrosion cracking.
 It is immune to atmospheric attacks and salt corrosion.
 Combined with good elastic resistance, this enhances the lifespan of your components.